 Stimulation of GDF11, a ligand of the activin receptor (ACVR)2B, has also been demonstrated to control differentiation of erythroid cells through the inhibitory SMAD2/3/4 pathway.
 Together these mechanisms control the cell replication, survival, and differentiation of the erythroid progenitors.
-Increased EPO production or JAK2 pathway mutations may lead to erythrocytosis, whilst conditions EPO deficiency, erythropoiesis, or inflammation can result in anaemia.
+Increased EPO production or JAK2 pathway mutations may lead to erythrocytosis, whilst conditions of EPO deficiency, ineffective erythropoiesis, or inflammation can result in anaemia.

-The main phenotypical characteristics of $\beta$ -thalassaemia are the result of production of a relative excess of $\alpha$ -globin chains and the production of free $\alpha$ -globin chains.
-These excess $\alpha$ -globin chains precipitate in red blood cells and immature erythroid cells causing premature destruction of erythroid precursors (ineffective erythropoiesis).
-An excess of $\alpha$ -globin chains causes the majority of defects in the erythropoietic pathway as they aggregate in hemichromes, and lead to the vicious cycle of anaemia and hypoxia that eventually result in overproduction of EPO in the kidney.
+The main phenotypical characteristics of β-thalassaemia are the result of production of a relative excess of α -globin chains and the production of free a-globin chains.
+These excess a-globin chains precipitate in red blood cells and immature erythroid cells causing premature destruction of erythroid precursors (ineffective erythropoiesis).
+An excess of α -globin chains causes the majority of defects in the erythropoietic pathway as they aggregate in hemichromes, and lead to the vicious cycle of anaemia and hypoxia that eventually result in overproduction of EPO in the kidney.